-It’s 1998 all over again, only my carpenter jeans no longer fit, I can’t find my Chumbawamba CD single, and my kids think that Scary Spice is just a talent show judge.
+It's 1998 all over again, only my carpenter jeans no longer fit, I can’t find my Chumbawamba CD single, and my kids think that Scary Spice is just a talent show judge.
 Even the best of pop culture in 1998 was sending an ominous sign.
-Titanic won best picture.
-Semisonic’s “Closing Time” spent weeks in the Billboard Top 10.
+Titanic won the Academy Award for Best Picture.
+Semisonic’s “Closing Time” spent weeks in the U.S. Billboard Top 10.
 Maybe, in hindsight, 1998’s pop culture was trying to tell us something.
 After all, it was only 16 months later that the tech bubble hit the iceberg and the elongated U.S. equity bear market commenced.
 As Semisonic sang, “You don’t have to go home, but you can’t stay here.”

 I’m not the first person to note the eerie comparisons between 1998 and the current environment.
 It’s the three key differences, however, that are more noteworthy.